 Zhugdrey Phunsum Tshogpa

 The food-sharing ritual or Zhungdrey takes place during the whole process of the ceremony in a fixed order.
-First, the fruits and food are served to the local deities, then to God and eventually to the people gathering at the ceremony.
+First, the fruits and food are served to the local deities, then to God, and eventually to the people gathering at the ceremony.

-Typically, served fruits are oranges which are considered to be attractive, delicious with intact flesh inside, representing the close bond between the couples and ensuring eternal happiness.
+Typically, served fruits are oranges which are considered to be attractive, and delicious with intact flesh inside, representing the close bond between the couples and ensuring eternal happiness.
 Note that the fruits served in the ceremony should not be refused nor wasted since it is believed to be improper to behave that way.

 Here we come to the last part of the ceremony with the presentation of Dhar Nyanga – symbolic five-color scarves.
-The ceremony will end with the offering of the scarves to the groom and the bride given along with good wishes for a prosperous, happy and fulfilling married life.
+The ceremony will end with the offering of the scarves to the groom and the bride given along with good wishes for a prosperous, happy, and fulfilling married life.

 Bhutanese Royal Wedding

-As Bhutan is a country under the great influence of Buddhism and traditional lifestyle, the Bhutanese royal wedding is also held in a very Bhutanese way.
+As Bhutan is a country under the great influence of Buddhism and its traditional lifestyle, the Bhutanese royal wedding is also held in a very Bhutanese way.
 The main ceremony takes place in the second oldest and largest dzong in Bhutan, Punakha Dzong, meaning Palace of Great Happiness and Bliss.
-The wedding attire also features the rich in Bhutanese tradition.
+The wedding attire also features the rich Bhutanese tradition.

 Not being assimilated by the Western weddings of luxurious modern wedding dresses and suits, royals still preserve Bhutanese customs by wearing traditional costumes.
-The bride puts on a national dress for Bhutanese women, Kira – a raw silk hand-woven traditional dress while the groom wears traditional yellow silk gho – national attire for men.
+The bride puts on a national dress for Bhutanese women, Kira – a raw silk hand-woven traditional dress while the groom wears traditional yellow silk go – national attire for men.
 Furthermore, the whole ceremony is organized under the conventional Buddhist rituals and the main organizers are the monks and lamas at the Punakha Dzong.